gameur-5500/TGM-revamp/README.md

-This is just a small revamp of website I made when I was younger (using Vanilla JS)
+This is just a small revamp of a website I made when I was younger (using Vanilla JS)